-U.S. Wheat Farmers Get the Chance to See How Overseas Customers Value Their Crop
+U.S. Wheat Farmers See How Overseas Customers Value Their Crop

 Montana farmer Denise Conover knows her wheat.
-She watches the markets, takes care of her land and stays up-to-date on current research to select the HRW varieties that will perform best on her farm.
+She watches the markets, takes care of her land and stays up-to-date on current research to select the hard red winter (HRW) wheat varieties that will perform best on her farm.
 Once her wheat leaves the farm, she understands the valuable role everyone in the grain chain plays from the country elevator to the traders.
 But like many U.S. wheat farmers, once Conover’s wheat is loaded on a vessel and leaves the port, she knows much less about what happens to it next.